 The Internet can offer a wealth of tips and facts on dog food.
 Unfortunately, it provides even more dog food myths and misinformation.
-Here’s a sampling of dog-feeding urban legends populating the Web and the actual truths behind them.
+Here’s a sampling of urban legends populating the Web and the actual truths behind them.

-According to Eagle Pack staff veterinarian Al Townshend, DVM, to get the skinny on pork.
-“Pork is a highly digestible animal protein, an excellent source of amino acids, and a unique protein source that not all pets are typically exposed to,” he told me.
-“It’s less likely to cause an allergic reaction that some pets may have to other proteins.
+According to Eagle Pack staff veterinarian Al Townshend, DVM, “Pork is a highly digestible animal protein, an excellent source of amino acids, and a unique protein source that not all pets are typically exposed to.
+It’s less likely to cause an allergic reaction that some pets may have to other proteins.
 We recommend pork as a protein because it contains more calories per pound.”

 In fact, there’s a huge debate about whether restricted protein is the way to go for dogs with kidney disease, with studies disagreeing about whether it helps kidney patients live longer.
 Researchers do agree that protein sources with high biological value produce fewer waste products and are better choices.
-Egg protein has the highest biological value, followed by milk, meats, soybean, and grains.
+Egg protein has the highest biological value, followed by milk, meats, and more.

 If you’re comparing ingredient lists, should you choose the one with meat or with meat meal listed first?
 If your goal is to have the most meat nutrients, choose meat meal.
 Ingredients appear in descending order of their weight; that weight includes any water in the ingredient.

 The bottom line is an egg is a good source of protein and other nutrients, but probably no better than any good diet at promoting a shiny coat.

 Dogs raised on a non-varied diet prefer to stay on it and don’t accept new foods readily.
 But dogs raised on a varied diet prefer variety.
 From a nutritional standpoint, it makes sense for an animal to crave nutrients its current diet lacks.

 While the Internet can be a great source of information, remember to use always look for trustworthy sources and seek scientific research backing up any claims your social media friends may be making before hitting that share button.